eclipse-emfcloud/coffee-editor/README.md

 # Coffee Editor IDE

-An example of how to build the Theia-based tools including graphical editos, form-based editors, tree-based editors, textual DSLs, model analyisis, debugging and more.
+An **example** of how to build the Theia-based tools including graphical editos, form-based editors, tree-based editors, textual DSLs, model analyisis, debugging and more.
 The coffee editor is part of the [emf.cloud](https://www.eclipse.org/emfcloud/) project.
 Please visit the [emf.cloud home page](https://www.eclipse.org/emfcloud/#coffeeeditoroverview) for an overview of all features and an [online live demonstration](https://eclipsesource.com/coffee-editor)!

+If you have questions, contact us on our [discussions page](https://github.com/eclipse-emfcloud/emfcloud/discussions) and have a look at our [communication and support options](https://www.eclipse.org/emfcloud/contact/).

 ## Running Coffee Editor example